April 14, 2008

 Hopefully that helps.

 Thank You.
-Is there much information about Minwax - Polyacrylic?
-I found it a a Home Depot.
-I liked the word "polyacrylic", so I purchased some.
-I have not figured out how to speed up the time test of "does it get sticky several months later".
-I tried a sample piece and put it in the oven.
-I looks good.
-But will it stay good.
-I would be interested in hearing out peoples' experience with that particular product.
+Is there any information about using Minwax with polymer clay?
+I found it at Home Depot, and liked the word "polyacrylic" on the label, so I purchased some.
+But I have not figured out how to speed up the time test of "does it get sticky several months later".
+I tried it on a sample piece.
+It looks good now, but will it stay good?
+I would be interested in hearing other peoples’ experience with this particular product.

 Hi Cindy :) I hope you are enjoying your Sunday.